Zero Lower Bound

 Unconventional Monetary Policy and the Great Recession

-In response to the 2008 Global Financial Crisis, central banks around the world lowered interest rates and by 2009, the US Federal Reserve, the Bank of England, and the European Central Bank had interest rates close to 0%.
+In response to the 2008 Global Financial Crisis, central banks around the world lowered interest rates, and by 2009, the US Federal Reserve, the Bank of England, and the European Central Bank had interest rates close to 0%.
 The zero lower bound meant the banks were no longer able to pursue traditional monetary policy and had to implement a series of unconventional monetary policies as fiscal stimulus.

-The policies used by each bank were different but were broadly termed as quantitative easing and credit easing.
+The policies used by each bank were different but were broadly termed quantitative easing and credit easing.
 Credit easing focuses on the asset side of the balance sheet and aims to ease credit through the purchase of assets, while quantitative easing focuses on the liability side of the balance sheet and aims to raise reserves through currency and other liquid items.

 The measures, as part of the credit easing program, included liquidity programs, swap agreements with other central banks, an increase in the number of securities purchased, and an increase in the purchase of both public and private assets.
 Such unconventional policies were used in conjunction with a fiscal stimulus to bring the economy out of a recession.